Time and again I keep hearing pregnant women and mothers complain about how their backs stiffen and hurt.

 While holding your positions, inhale as you lift your torso and exhale as you lean forward, holding onto your foot.

-Understand: Because of your pregnancy, you might not be able to get your hands to hold onto your diagonal foot.
+Understand: Because of your pregnancy; you might not be able to get your hands to hold onto your diagonal foot.

 If that happens to be the case, don’t bother.
 Just place your forehands on the floor and carry on with the exercise.